autoloadnextpost/alnp-documentation/en_US/upgrading.md

 If you had previously installed Auto Load Next Post before with a version prior to 1.5 then there are two things that you may need to address.
 Both are really simple and quick to do.

-> Quick Note: Auto Load Next Post works by registering a unique endpoint to any post type and is used to filter the repeater template that is called with an Ajax request.
+> ✏️ Note: Auto Load Next Post works by registering a unique endpoint to any post type and is used to filter the repeater template that is called with an Ajax request.

-#### 404 on Ajax Request
+### 404 on Ajax Request

 In the early versions of Auto Load Next Post the endpoint was not distinct and could have caused a compatibility issue with other plugins that may use the same endpoint so I made a change in version 1.5.